Extended Phase 1 Habitat Survey and Preliminary Ecological Appraisal

-An Extended Phase 1 Habitat Survey (EP1HS) (sometimes called a Preliminary Ecological Appraisal (PEA)) is usually the first ecology survey completed at a proposed development site.
+Extended Phase 1 Habitat Survey (EP1HS) and Preliminary Ecological Appraisal (PEA)) are usually the first ecology survey completed at a proposed development site.

-It is during this survey that potential ecological issues that may affect the granting of planning permission are identified and that the requirement for further surveys is determined.
+It is during such a survey that potential ecological issues that may affect the granting of planning permission are identified and that the requirement for further surveys is determined.

-- Production of an EP1HS report, including recommendations for further ecological surveys and ecological enhancements, suitable for inclusion with planning applications.
+Production of an EP1HS/PEA report, including recommendations for further ecological surveys and ecological enhancements, suitable for inclusion with planning applications.

-BiOME has completed EP1HSs in relation to many development proposals from extensive upland sites to brownfield land in urban areas.
+BiOME has completed EP1HSs/PEAs in relation to many development proposals from extensive upland sites to brownfield land in urban areas.

 The knowledge and experience that we bring minimises the risk that potentially significant ecological issues are overlooked which could lead to costly delays.